frictionlessdata/livemark/pages/guides-and-tutorials/python-development.md

 > A special Livemark command for testing docs is under construction

 An important thing about Livemark is that it runs scripts in documents during processing.
-It means that it basically tests all you code snippets on every build.
+It means that it basically tests all your code snippets on every build.

-For example, consider our guide include this code (with a built output):
+For example, our guide includes this code (with a built output):

 > guide.md